Telefonica/node-server-terminate/README.md

 ![TypeScript definition](https://img.shields.io/badge/TypeScript%20Definition-%E2%9C%93-blue.svg)

-Allow terminating an HTTP server in an orderly fashion:
+Allow terminating an HTTP/HTTPS server in an orderly fashion:
 * Immediately closes keep-alive connections that are not being used by any HTTP request.
 * Waits for running HTTP requests to finish before closing their connections.
 * Closes connections with running HTTP requests after a given timeout.